gleam-lang/website/src/getting-started/installing-gleam.md

 # Installing Gleam

-## Precompiled for Linux or macOS
+## Precompiled for Linux, Windows, and macOS

-The easiest way to install Gleam on Linux and Apple macOS is to download a prebuilt version of the compiler from the [GitHub release page](https://github.com/gleam-lang/gleam/releases).
+The easiest way to install Gleam on Linux, Windows, and Apple macOS is to download a prebuilt version of the compiler from the [GitHub release page](https://github.com/gleam-lang/gleam/releases).